 These data were created by taking the daily values for the data used to create the Totals graph above, and comparing with the previous day's value and computing the difference.
 New Cases and Newly Active cases closely match most of the time and this is because testing is nearly exclusively being done on those people who present themselves for health care.
 (And, folks, this is definitely "doing it wrong.")
 However, when people recover (or die), that also has an impact on the daily changes to the number of active cases, and therefore the change from one day to the next which drives how these data are collected.

-Overall, Post-Lockdown, Florida's gently lowering the numbers of cases showing up in its medical facilities, and that's good.
+Initially Post-Lockdown, Florida's gently lowering the numbers of cases showing up in its medical facilities was good.
 The huge negative spike in newly active cases along with a big spike in recoveries was a VERY notable occurance.
 The USA as a whole experienced a similar thing around May 12 and Florida contributed to it.
 This is the kind of thing we're hoping to see in the numbers everwhere and a lot more frequently.
 However, Florida hasn't seen a significant repeat, only a much more modest pair of spikes around May 26.